rticommunity/kubernetes-examples/webintegration_service/README.md

 This is created to test the official Web Integration Service (WIS) Docker image.

 ### Steps
-Follow these steps to test persistence service image within your Kubernetes cluster:
+Follow these steps to test WIS image within your Kubernetes cluster:

 #### Create a ConfigMap for RTI License.
 `$ kubectl create configmap rti-license --from-file rti_license.dat`

-This command creates a ConfigMap to store the RTI License, which is necessary for running the RTI PS in the evaluation package.

 #### Create a ConfigMap for the Web Integraton Service XML configuration file
 `$ kubectl create configmap web-integration-service --from-file=USER_WEB_INTEGRATION_SERVICE.xml`

+#### Create a Deployment and a Service for Cloud Discovery Service.
+`$ kubectl create -f rticlouddiscoveryservice.yaml`

 #### Create a StatefulSet and a Service for Web Integration Service.
-`$ kubectl create -f rtiwebintegration.yaml`
+`$ kubectl create -f rtiwebintegrationservice.yaml`

 #### Create a Deployment for DDS ping subscriber.
 `$ kubectl create -f rtiddsping_cds_sub.yaml`